aryanbuilds/NeuroVed/README.md

 ## Accessing the Application

-1. Open your browser and go to `http://localhost:3000`
+1. The Next.js frontend will automatically open at `http://localhost:3000`
 2. Sign in using Clerk authentication
 3. Navigate to the dashboard to access:
    - Patient Management